 Even if you have issues that should have been addressed when you were a child does not mean that we cannot do anything about it.
 Full mouth reconstruction is usually possible.

-What You Need to Know About Full Mouth Reconstruction
+What You Need To Know About Full Mouth Reconstruction

 Full mouth reconstruction will vary by patient.
-Some people will need much more work than others.
-Here are some of the things that could be included in the process.
+Some people will need much more work than others which means the healing process will vary between patients.

 We will start by examining your teeth and your gums.
 We will look for signs of decay, and also see how healthy your gums are.

 This is where we will take tissue from another part of your mouth, and then apply that to the part of your gums that need the extra tissue.

 We will check your bite, to see if the alignment is off.
 A bite issue could be corrected with a dental appliance, or we might even suggest surgery.

-Just because there is not enough bone does not mean that we will not be able to give you a dental implant.
+Just because there is not enough bone does not mean that we will not be able to give you dental implants.
 We will first need to replace the bone that is missing with a bone graft.

 One thing that you will need to remember when it comes to a full mouth reconstruction is that it will take time.
 A process such as a bone graft can take weeks.

 Here at Placentia Oral Surgery, we will be with you every step of the way.
 We want to make sure that you have a smile that you are proud of.